Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 Profit derived from selling ordinary household effects is not taxable income if the total profit for the tax year is no more than €5,000.
 The ordinary household effects do not include cars, boats, valuable jewellery, works of art or other investment assets.

-Report any gains or losses from the exchange or use of virtual currencies in MyTax or on paper (section 2 of Form 9).
+Report any gains or losses from the exchange or use of crypto assets in MyTax or on paper (section 2 of Form 9).

-You can use the Tax Administration’s FIFO calculator to calculate your profit from virtual currencies.
+You can use the Tax Administration’s FIFO calculator to calculate your profit from crypto assets.
 The calculator utilises the FIFO principle (First In – First Out).
-This means that virtual currencies are considered to be spent in the order in which they were acquired.
+This means that crypto assets are considered to be spent in the order in which they were acquired.

-Further instructions on how to file income from virtual currencies
+Further instructions on how to file income from crypto assets

 Read more about the taxation of capital gains (available in Finnish and Swedish, link to Finnish)